RobinRSchulz/sonntagsfrage/README.md

 * template
 * process fetched data in server.py before generating the template.
   * develop data structure for sorted table data
+* use Chart.js 2.9.3 instead of 1.0.2 for colored bars
 ## debug

 * execute getData once